 What to Expect

 Teaching Observations provide you with individualized feedback on your teaching, following evidence-based principles for effective teaching, learning, and inclusive engagement.
-Our consultants routinely assist instructors in the Columbia community to reflect on their teaching and identify their strengths.
+Teaching Consultants assigned to graduate student teaching observations are current Columbia doctoral candidates who have completed the year-long Teaching Observation Fellows program and have completed CTL training.
+They are prepared to help graduate students to reflect on their teaching and identify their strengths.

-Instructors who request a Teaching Observation are asked to consider their learning goals for the course and session and what they hope to learn from the Teaching Observation experience.
+Instructors who request a Teaching Observation are asked to consider their learning goals for the course and session and what they hope to learn from the observation experience.
 The goals the instructor provides help inform and focus the consultant’s observation and feedback.
-There is also an option to have your observed session videotaped to facilitate a self-observation process.
+You may also request that your observed session be videotaped, in order to facilitate a self-observation process.